conkels/ims-proj/README.md

 ## Deployment

-From the command line, once you fork the repository, change the directory to 'repository-name'\target and run the .jar file using: java -jar ims-0.0.1-jar-with-dependencies.jar
+From the command line, once you fork the repository, change the directory to \target and run the .jar file using: java -jar ims-0.0.1-jar-with-dependencies.jar
-Use mvn clean package in 'repository-name' to build out application again.
+Use mvn clean package in the target to build out application again.

 ## Built With